Transformative knowledge and technology

 Coordinator Project Avança Saúde São Paulo | Municipal Secretary of Health of São Paulo

 "We believe that in the medium term Barueri will be effectively paper free, in particular, starting with the Administration Secretariat.
-I am very pleased with softplan, which based on what I saw is a very reputable andtransparent company that works with top public bodies, such as our Court of Justice of the State of São Paulo.
+I am very pleased with Softplan, which based on what I saw is a very reputable andtransparent company that works with top public bodies, such as our Court of Justice of the State of São Paulo.
 It is already a very reliable point and, with the competence of the CIT, we will quickly reach success in Barueri and we will be even prouder of our city."

 Cilene Rodrigues Bittencourt